h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 This document adds the requirement that any new RADIUS or SRADIUS specification MUST NOT introduce new cryptographic primitives as was done with User-Password and Tunnel-Password.
 There is insufficient expertise in the RADIUS community to securely design new cryptography.

+# Implementation Status

+SRADIUS is implemented in a branch of FreeRADIUS which is hosted on GitHub.

 # Privacy Considerations

 SRADIUS requires secure transport for RADIUS, and this has all of the privacy benefits of RADIUS/TLS [RFC6614] and RADIUS/DTLS [RFC7360].
+All of the insecure uses of RADIUS bave been removed.

 # Security Considerations